KumoCorp/kumomta/docs/tutorial/your_first_email.md

 Note that you could easily do this with nc (netcat) in exactly the same way, I just prefer telnet.

+Check your mail to make sure it delivered.

+Note that if you have not [specifically requested outbound use of port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) from AWS, then it is very possible the message will not be delivered.
+If that is the case, try changing the outboud port to 465, which can sometimes be effective for low volume testing.

 ## Curl method for HTTP API

 ```console